 Coming to this position after a career in computer systems, Walter joined our staff in 2016.
 Organized, efficient, thorough, and always looking for ways to improve our processes, he has been a great fit as Treasurer.
 You'll find him in his church office most days.
 He is also an accomplished pilot.
-Walter and his wife, Carol Lee, have been married for 30 years and enjoy local travel times together when he is not preparing financial reports.
+Walter and his wife, Carol Lee, have been married for over 30 years and enjoy local travel times together when he is not preparing financial reports.

 You can email him here